 - 2 tbs melted coconut oil

-- 1 cup (100g) slithered almonds (can also use half almonds and half pecans), chopped roughly and toasted until golden brown
+- 1 cup (100g) slithered almonds (can also use half almonds, half pecans), chopped roughly and toasted until golden brown

 - 1 tsp finely grated orange rind

-- 100g 70-85% dark chocolate (I used Lindt 80% because it only has around 10g sugar in the whole block.
-For dairy free, you could also use a vegan block such as Loving Earth)
+- 100g 70-85% dark chocolate, roughly chopped (I used Lindt 80% because it only has around 10g sugar in the whole block and the bitter/sweet ratio worked well for this recipe.
+You could also try a raw chocolate alternative but I cannot guarantee the same result as I have not tried it)

 - 1 tbs pure maple syrup